Fred Perpall: United States Golf Association

 Perpall was a member of the board of trustees of the Trinity Forest Golf Club in Dallas, Texas before joining the USGA Executive Committee in 2018.
 In 2021, he chaired the USGA's Championship Committee and served on the Amateur Status Committee.

 In December 2021, Perpall was nominated President-elect of the USGA, the first black person in the organization's history.

 Community work and affiliations

 An active member of his community, Perpall is on the board of directors of Starwood Property Trust, Dallas Medical Resource, and Triumph Bancorp.
 Perpall served a three-year term on the Board of Councilors for The Carter Center.
 A distinguished member of the Dallas Citizens Council, he served as chairman of the organization from 2019 to 2020.
 Fred Perpall is a Fellow of the American Institute of Architects (FAIA).

-According to the Dallas Morning News, "...in June 2020, Dallas Mayor Eric Lynn Johnson appointed Perpall and Richard Fisher, former president and CEO of the Federal Reserve Bank of Dallas, to lead the COVID Economic Recovery Task Force, a public-private partnership to advance short-term recovery and drive long-term economic growth in Dallas.
+According to the Dallas Morning News, "...in June 2020, Dallas Mayor Eric Johnson appointed Perpall and Richard Fisher, former president and CEO of the Federal Reserve Bank of Dallas, to lead the COVID Economic Recovery Task Force, a public-private partnership to advance short-term recovery and drive long-term economic growth in Dallas.